 “It’s probably the most famous steam locomotive in the world,” says executive director Phil Selinger.
 “Every model train company has made versions of it.”

-Train lovers also have the chance to book rides aboard ORHC’s December “Holiday Express,” which boards in Oaks Park and travels along the Willamette River.
+Train lovers also have the chance to book rides on the Oregon Pacific Railroad passenger train every Saturday, which travels between the ORHC and Oaks Bottom Park.
+Then in December, board the “Holiday Express” train for a whimsical ride along the Willamette River.
 Can’t make that train?
 Rest easy: The center has a year-round slate of exhibits and events.